davidccc/math-hundred-tour/2020-taiwan-tour/schedule.md

 ## 烤肉(Todo)
 - Dung-Ru wil confirm the accessory with the farmer owner.
-- I will dispatch the work for every.
+- I will dispatch the work for every one.